Lethrinus atkinsoni: Distribution

 This species is widespread throughout the west Pacific Ocean, and is known to live in the waters of Indonesia, the Philippines, New Caledonia, and Japan.

 Habitat

 Lethrinus atkinsoni is a reef-associated fish, and is non-migratory.
 It lives in seagrass beds and over the sandy bottoms of lagoons and the outer slopes of coral reefs.
 It is found in depths of between 0 and 30 metres, but is most commonly found between 2 and 8 metres.

-Diet
+Biology

+Lethrinus atkinsoni has been found to be a protogynous hermaphrodite, the males develop from mature females, in some populations and in other populations they are gonochoristic, i.e separate sexes.
+A clearly defined spawning season was not found off Saipan, although elsewhere spawning peaks in the Spring.
+50% of the fish with fork lengths between 20.6 and 21.3 cm are sexually mature.
 This species is known to eat plankton, mollusks, crustaceans, and other fishes It may be solitary or found in schools.

 Human uses

 Lethrinus atkinsoni is caught as a subsistence fish, commercially, as well as by recreation fishers.
 Although considered desirable as food, other species in the genus are preferred due to its smaller size.
 It is caught mainly using handlines, by trawling, and is captured in such nets as the shore seine and gillnet.
 It is marketed mostly fresh, not frozen.